digitaltrails/ddcutil-service/README.md

 granting the [Open Source development license]( https://jb.gg/OpenSourceSupport).

 ### Version History
+- 1.0.12
+  - Return the error status-code if enable_ddca_watch_displays fails - was returning OK even on failure.
 - 1.0.11
   - Alter the detect-function for ddcutil 2.5.1 (generates more logging/warning info).
   - Add a DETECT_ALL option to control whether disabled/powered-off VDU's are to be included in the results from detect.